ferebee/HIP/0000-return-to-hnt.md

 Subnetwork tokens are currently used for various supply-side operations within subnetworks, such as hex boosting in MOBILE.
 While IOT and MOBILE tokens will continue to exist after the implementation of this proposal, and can therefore still be used for these purposes, subnetworks are encouraged to adjust these operations to use HNT in the future through subnetwork governance.

 ## Implementation

+### Phased Approach

+1. Phase 1 redirects HST emissions to the MOBILE treasury.
+As this is a fairly straightforward change, it would require light implementation and security review.
+It could likely be deployed within weeks of passing the HIP.
+2. Phase 2 is the bulk of work for this proposal.
+It is expected to take less than a quarter of work but requires significant security review and UX improvements.
+Users would need to claim rewards as they have been in the past but receive HNT instead of IOT or MOBILE.
+We propose an implementation date on or before 2025-01-15.
+It would be a goal of the core developers to ensure this phase could start as soon as possible.
+3. Phase 3 would be implemented prior to the next Halvening, which is currently scheduled for 2025-08-01.

 ### HST Reallocation